openshift/oc-mirror/.github/ISSUE_TEMPLATE.md

 # What happened?

 Enter text here.
-Attach the relevant portions of your `.openshift_bundle.log`.
+Attach the relevant portions of your `.oc-mirror.log`.

-# What you expected to happen?
+# What did you expect to happen?

 Enter text here.